roundcube/roundcubemail-helpdocs/en_US/mail/organization.rst

     ------------------------

     If your webmail system has the Archive plugin installed, a button labelled *Archive* appears in the toolbar email task.
-This button moves the selected message(s) to the archive folder with one single click
+This button moves the selected message(s) to the archive folder with one single click.

     You can :ref:`configure <settings-prefs-folders>` how the archive folder is organized and divided into subfolders either by date, sender or originating folder.